Family Carers Support During Coronavirus

 Southend Carers has a lot of information for carers and professionals on their website, including a carers handbook and a dedicated Coronavirus page that is regularly updated.
 They also post update on their Facebook page and Twitter page.

-If people are unable to find the information they require online (or are unable to access the internet) carers can also contact Southend Carers directly for information, advice and guidance on anything related to their caring role either by email or call 01702 393933 and leave a message and they will call you back.
+If people are unable to find the information they require online (or are unable to access the internet) carers can also contact Southend Carers directly for information, advice and guidance on anything related to their caring role either by email or call 01702 393933.

 Dementia Community Support Team